Hamoon1987/TransferLearningSample/README.md

 # TransferLearningSample
-A sample for using transfer learning for a classification task
+A sample of using transfer learning for a classification task